AdaCore/spark2014/docs/ug/alfa.rst

 * deallocation: unchecked deallocation;
 * dynamic allocation: dynamic allocation;
 * exception: raising and catching exceptions;
+* forward reference: forward reference to an entity;
 * goto: goto;
 * indirect call: indirect call;
 * tasking: tasking;
 * unchecked conversion: unchecked conversion;
 * impure function: functions which write to variables other than parameters;
 * recursive call: forbidden types of recursive calls, e.g. in contracts;
+* uninitialized logic expr: expression which should be fully initialized;
 * unsupported construct: any other unsupported construct.

 GNATprove outputs which features in Alfa but not yet implemented are used